The High Priestess Tarot Card Meaning

 A Few of My Favorite Examples of The High Priestess

 The Prisma Visions Tarot card for the High Priestess has a dreamy, watery feel.
-The figure walks in water, dropping portions of pomegranates to the ground.
-A crescent moon glows beside them.
+The figure walks in water while dropping portions of pomegranates to the ground.
+A crescent moon glows beside them (this High Priestess could be male or female).
 This interpretation of the High Priestess symbolism touches on elements related to dreams, intuition, and inner wisdom.
+I love the gorgeous, simple coloring on this card.
+It somehow reminds me of lucid dreaming where environments feel ethereal yet crisp.
+Leaving a trail of pomegranates, full of seeds, could suggest the subtle calls to mentoring and leadership.
+It also subtly evokes the story of Persephone who in Greek mythology lives between the surface world and underworld.

-The High Priestess from the Fountain Tarot is another modern reimagining of this archetype.
+The High Priestess from the Fountain Tarot is another modern reimagining of this female archetype.
 The High Priestess sits inside of a crescent moon, holding a scroll.
 The two curtains allude to the duality of this card.
 Behind the thin veil, we see a glowing full moon in a black sky.
+The position of her arms seems to suggest she’s sitting on an invisible throne.
 Her facial expression is mysterious and ambiguous.
+In the Fountain Tarot, many of the figures were modeled by friends of the creators (same for the Waite-Smith tarot!).
+But I have a sneaking suspicion that the figure in the card is a likeness of Lady Gaga.
+Gaga’s persona certainly taps into the High Priestess’s association with the mysterious, perplexing, otherworldy, and feminine power.